Study Abroad Programs

 International Experiences Abroad

 The following Detroit Mercy programs are led by Detroit Mercy faculty and offer shorter-term experiences.
 Coursework is required on campus prior to departure.
-All credits are issued through UDM.
+All credits are issued through Detroit Mercy.
 Detroit Mercy students, alumni, and adults over the age of 18 may apply to participate in these programs.
 Courses offered may vary depending on the program’s focus.

 International Experience in Liberal Arts & Education in Beijing, Xi’an, and Shanghai, China | Early to Mid July 2017

 During this 10-12 day arts, culture, and educational tour, explore the impact of China's megacities on culture, education, and society today.
 Visit historical landmarks (the Great Wall & Forbidden City in Beijing, the Museum of the Terra Cotta Warriors in Xi’an, the financial district in Shanghai).
 Learn about the impact of rapid modernization on China's institutions, infrastructure, family life, communities, and institutions.
 Students who enroll in this program are required to travel to China, where we apply key cultural, educational and/or social theories.
 Detroit Mercy faculty in Education, Art History and History deliver lectures both on Detroit Mercy's campus and in China.
-Predeparture sessions on Detroit Mercy's main campus are mandatory, as is travel to China.
+Predeparture sessions on Detroit Mercy's McNichols campus are mandatory, as is travel to China.
 Site lectures are also delivered by Detroit Mercy faculty while in China.
 This trip is scheduled to run early to mid July 2017.
-Contact Lara Wasner at 313-993-1191 or email@example.com or Sarah Stever at firstname.lastname@example.org to inquire about approved courses this program year.
+Contact Lara Wasner at 313-993-1191 or email@example.com to inquire about approved courses this program year.

-Learn about Cuba’s fascinating history and culture, restoration projects and community development programs in this 9-day intensive program.
+Learn about Cuba’s fascinating history and culture, restoration projects and community development programs in this nine-day intensive program.
 Visit the Cuba Literacy Center to learn about the global impact of Cuba's literacy program; visit the MLK Center to dialogue with students and community leaders about social change strategies, issues related to race and poverty, food, security, and efforts to combat homophobia.
 Students who enroll in this program are required to travel to Cuba, where we apply Hofstede's Cultural Dimensions and other key educational and/or social constructs.
 Much of the coursework takes place at Detroit Mercy prior to departure; predeparture coursework is mandatory, as is travel to Cuba.
-While in Cuba, site lectures are delivered by UDM faculty in conjunction with guest lecturers.
-Contact Lara Wasner at 313-993-1191 or email@example.com to inquire about approved courses this program year.
+While in Cuba, site lectures are delivered by Detroit Mercy faculty in conjunction with guest lecturers.
+Contact Lara Wasner at 313-993-1191 or firstname.lastname@example.org to inquire about approved courses this program year.

-International Experience in Architecture and/or Liberal Arts & Education in Volterra, Italy | Four weeks during summer term (May – June)
+International Experience in Architecture and/or Liberal Arts & Education in Volterra, Italy | Four weeks during summer term (May-June)

 Dates vary, depending on program year.
 The city of Volterra is an unspoiled medieval city in the Tuscan countryside that has rich resources for the study of history, art history, archaeology and the fine arts.
 Unlike the great tourist cities of Italy, Volterra is not overrun in the summer, and students have the opportunity to meet Italians and to be introduced to Italian life and culture.
 Beginning Italian is taught with an emphasis on conversation.